 In 2013-2015 Gary co-produced and edited the ‘Christmas Slay’ horror movie (written and directed by Steve Davis).

 In October 2019 Gary was diagnosed with Stage IV Splenic Marginal Zone Lymphoma (SMZL), a rare and incurable form of Non-Hodgkins Lymphoma.
 After six cycles of chemotherapy and immunotherapy, Gary was told he is in complete remission but it is only a matter of time before it relapses and he will need more treatment.

 In the meantime he is keeping himself busy by being involved in several projects: ‘The History Guys’ is a fun factual TV series; ‘No Glory’, a feature film based on true events that occurred around D-Day in 1944; and ‘Somme16’, a feature film based on true events during the Battle of the Somme in 1916.
-He is also writing a Western feature film script and his first novel which will hopefully be dropping onto Amazon Kindle in early 2021.
+He is also writing a Western feature film script and his first novel which will hopefully be dropping onto Amazon Kindle in 2024.